SyncfusionExamples/how-to-customize-the-individual-legend-item-based-on-a-condition-in-xamarin-forms-sfchart/README.md

 # How to customize the individual legend item based on a condition in Xamarin.Forms Chart (SfChart)?

+This example demonstrates the customization of individual legend item based on a condition in Xamarin.Forms chart.

 You can customize all the legend items by setting individual style using the [LegendItemCreated](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) event.
 This event will be fired when a chart legend item is created.
 For more details about the event arguments, refer to this [documentation](https://help.syncfusion.com/xamarin/sfchart/legend#event).

 The following code sample demonstrates how to set individual style to all the legend items.